-For applications that require extremely smooth motion, no audible noise, and little or no EMI, linear servo drives — commonly referred to as linear amplifiers — are preferred over PWM drives.
+So for applications that require extremely smooth motion, no audible noise, and little or no EMI, linear servo drives — commonly called linear amplifiers — are preferred over PWM drives.

-EMI “noise” can interfere with other electrical equipment in the vicinity of the drive and can be especially detrimental to the operation of sensors.
+Note that EMI noise can interfere with other electrical equipment in the vicinity of the drive and can be especially detrimental to the operation of sensors.
 Although filters can be used to remove the noise, they often reduce the speed of the sensing signals.

-In a linear amplifier, the transistors are always on to some degree, allowing voltage to flow continuously through the transistors and to the motor, rather than being switched on and off.
+In contrast, in a linear amplifier, the transistors are always on to some degree.
+That allows voltage to flow continuously through the transistors and to the motor, rather than being switched on and off.
 This makes matching the amplifier’s output voltage to the motor and application requirements even more critical and, in some cases, more complex, than with PWM drives.
 Factors such as the motor’s torque constant, back EMF, and resistance all play a role in determining the required output voltage from a linear amplifier.

-Because there is always some voltage flowing through the transistors, linear amplifiers experience significant power dissipation, and in turn, relatively low efficiency — typically in the range of 50 percent, although it can be lower.
-(In contrast, PWM drives often have efficiencies of 90 percent or better.)
-Of course, the power is dissipated as heat, which means a linear amplifier needs a large heat sinks to protect the transistors, increasing size and cost and often restricting their practical applications to those with power requirements of 100 W or less.
+Because there is always some voltage flowing through the transistors, linear amplifiers experience significant power dissipation, and in turn, relatively low efficiency — typically in the range of 50% … although it can be lower.
+(In contrast, PWM drives often have efficiencies of 90% or better.)
+Of course, the power is dissipated as heat, which means a linear amplifier needs a large heat sink to protect the transistors, increasing size and cost and often restricting their practical applications to those with power requirements of 100 W or less.